The Gut Microbiome and BabiesPublished on Tuesday, July 12, 2022 by

 Preterm babies (babies born < 37 weeks) have a less diverse microbiota composition compared to full-term infants (babies born at 37 weeks and greater).
 Research has demonstrated that the below factors may result in a microbiota that is less diverse containing more pathogenic bacterium such as the Enterobacteriaceae family (Microorganisms, 2019):

 - possible need for enteral nutrition (tube feeding)

 - antibiotic use

-However, several studies have identified that preterm infants fed breast milk had an increased colonization of beneficial gut bacteria and in turn had a decreased incidence of developing sepsis (the body’s life threatening response to infection) and necrotizing enterocolitis (a serious intestinal disease that causes intestinal tissue death in premature infants).
+However, several studies have identified that preterm infants fed breast milk had increased colonization of beneficial gut bacteria and in turn had a decreased incidence of developing sepsis (the body’s life-threatening response to infection) and necrotizing enterocolitis (a serious intestinal disease that causes intestinal tissue death in premature infants).

 We all hear the saying “breast is best” and I get that it is not always an option for mothers and babies.
 However, with improved science, formula companies are now able to produce infant formula that contains HMOs or Human milk oligosaccharides (Nutrients, 2020).
-These HMOs are prebiotics that mimic mother’s milk and help to produce a diverse gut microbiota in infants.
+These HMOs are prebiotics that mimics the mother’s milk and helps to produce a diverse gut microbiota in infants.

 - So no worries if you have difficulty breastfeeding, you can find formulas that contain these special compounds.
 You can also check out donor breast milk banks to see about getting your baby breast milk.

-Did you know at birth the infant GI tract is completely sterile?
+Did you know at birth the infant's GI tract is completely sterile?

 - This makes me wonder….
-Should practitioners inquire methods of feeding at delivery as well as antenatal care?
-These answers could correlate with diagnosis of IBS and we aren’t regularly asking.
+Should practitioners inquire about methods of feeding at delivery as well as antenatal care?
+These answers could correlate with the diagnosis of IBS and we aren’t regularly asking.